tabby400/AirBnB_clone_v2/README.md

 <br>
 <center> <h2>General Use</h2> </center>

-1. First clone this repository.
+1. Clone this repository.

 3. Once the repository is cloned locate the "console.py" file and run it as follows:
 ```
 /AirBnB_clone$ ./console.py
 ```
-4. When this command is run the following prompt should appear:
+4. After this command is run the following prompt should appear:
 ```
 (hbnb)
 ```
 5. This prompt designates you are in the "HBnB" console.
 There are a variety of commands available within the console program.

 ##### Commands
-    * create - Creates an instance based on given class
+    * create - Creating an instance based on given class

-    * destroy - Destroys an object based on class and UUID
+    * destroy - Destroying an object based on class and UUID

-    * show - Shows an object based on class and UUID
+    * show - Showing an object based on class and UUID

     * all - Shows all objects the program has access to, or all objects of a given class

-    * update - Updates existing attributes an object based on class name and UUID
+    * update - Updating existing attributes an object based on class name and UUID

-    * quit - Exits the program (EOF will as well)
+    * quit - Exiting the program (EOF will as well)

 ##### Alternative Syntax